MohanadAlthaher/SDE_2024/README.md

     CSS: Styling for the website layout.
     Bootstrap: Frontend framework for responsive design.
     Thymeleaf: Java templating engine used for server-side rendering of dynamic content.
+  Backend:

+    JavaFX: Used for building the server-side logic and managing the application’s backend processes.
+    Node.js: JavaScript runtime environment for handling server-side operations.
+    Express.js: Web application framework for Node.js to handle routing and requests.
+    JWT (JSON Web Tokens): Authentication mechanism for securely managing user sessions.
+    MySQL: Relational database management system for storing user, product, and order data.